High-Dimensional Sparse Fourier Algorithms: CONCLUSION

 \section{CONCLUSION}

 In this paper we show how to extend our deterministic $1D$ sublinear sparse Fourier algorithm to the general $d$ dimensional case.
 The method projects $d$ dimensional frequency vectors onto lower dimensions.
 In this process we encounter several obstacles.
 Thus we introduced \lq\lq tilting method'' for the worst case problems and the \lq\lq partial unwrapping method'' to reduce the chance of collisions and to increase the frequency bandwidth within the limit of computation.
 In this way we can overcome the obstacles as well as maintain the advantage of the $1D$ algorithm.
-In \cite{lawlor2013adaptive} the sampling complexity is $O(k)$ and the runtime complexity is $O(k{\log}k)$.
-Extended this estimation from our $1D$ algorithm, we have $O(dk)$ sampling complexity and a runtime complexity of $O(dk{\log}k)$.
+In \cite{lawlor2013adaptive} the sampling complexity is $\Theta(k)$ and the runtime complexity is $\Theta(k{\log}k)$ on average case.
+Extended this estimation from our $1D$ algorithm, we achieve $\Theta(dk)$ sampling complexity and a runtime complexity of $\Theta(dk{\log}k)$ on average under the assumption that the worst case scenario does not happen.
+We will address the complexity of the worst-case scenario in our future work.

 Multidimensional sparse Fourier algorithms have not been discussed much so far, so there is a lot of room for future work.
 The algorithms in this paper are for recovering data from a noiseless environment only.
 However most of the actual data contains noise.
 Thus, the next step will be developing an algorithm for noisy multidimensional data.
 As mentioned in the previous section, reducing sampling time is another problem to consider.
-Furthermore, algorithms for fully discrete or nonuniform data will be explored.
+Furthermore, algorithms for fully discrete or nonuniform data will be explored, which is expected to be possible by exploring the way of combining the result from our paper and the one-dimensional fully discrete sparse Fourier transforms from \cite{merhi2017new}.
 In the end, it is expected that we apply them to real problems like astrophysical data or MRI data.

 {\bf ACKNOWLEDGEMENTS} We would like to thank Mark Iwen for his valuable advice.
 This research is supported in part by AFOSR grants FA9550-11-1-0281, FA9550-12-1-0343 and FA9550-12-1-0455, NSF grant DMS-1115709, and MSU Foundation grant SPG-RG100059, as well as Hong Kong Research Grant Council grants 16306415 and 16317416.